eshapai/CS-336-Project2/README.md

 # CS 336 Project 3

 #  Team Members
-- Esha P
+- Esha P: Built the main functionality connecting llm to ssh to database, enabling querying of dataset.
-- Vishnu M
+- Vishnu M: Created readME and checked everything ensuring it worked.
-- Nick M
+- Nick M: Build out the extra credit frontend portion of the project.
-- Sahaj p
+- Sahaj P: Did not hear from.

 ---